Philip Saville headshot

 Teaching

-I am generally interested in supervising final year projects on topics in theoretical computer science.
+I am generally interested in supervising projects on topics around theoretical computer science -- feel free to email me if you are interested!